 - Customer support can sometimes be a little slow

 NO CONNECTION LIMIT:IPVanish has a large network of servers.
 A favorite choice for torrenters, P2P and Kodi users.
 Adhere to the highest standard of privacy, but can struggle with unblocking some popular streaming sites.
 30-day money back guarantee.

 Read our full review of IPVanish here.

-About half of StrongVPN’s servers are compatible with OpenVPN, but the L2TP and SSTP options should work as well.
+About half of StrongVPN’s servers are compatible with OpenVPN, but the L2TP, IKEv2, and SSTP options should work as well.
 Just don’t use PPTP, which is fundamentally not secure.
-No logs are stored and speeds are decent, though we don’t care much for the user interface.
+No logs are stored and speeds are decent, and the app just got a much-needed redesign that really improved the interface.
 A kill switch can be toggled on in the settings.
 DNS leak protection works fine when tested, but just to be sure it might be a good idea to disable IPv6.